 A bigger dynamic range is better because it makes working in variable lighting conditions easier.

 - Digital cameras 14+ stops

 - Slide film 6-8 stops

-The Nikon F3AF takes 35mm film that is in metal canisters.
-The film can also be described as 135 film, and it is the most popular type of film.
+35mm film that is in metal canisters is used by the Nikon F3AF.
+The film can also be referred to as 135 film, and it’s the most popular type of film.

-The only other type of film you are probably going to notice is 120 or 220 film that is used with medium format cameras.
+The only other film format you are likely to notice is 120 or 220 film that is used with medium format cameras}.